Papercloud/is_rateable/README.md

     $ rake db:migrate

 This makes sure that the references to your `rater` and `ratee` uses a `:uuid` column rather than an `:integer` one

+### Configuring the initializer

+in `config/initializers/is_rateable.rb`:

+`minimum_ratings_for_average` sets the amount of ratings an object must have before the average is calculated.
+This stops the ratings swaying wildly when an object is new.

+`default_rating` sets the rating that is returned if the object does not have enough ratings for the average, and you ask for it's `average_rating`

 ### Configuring your models